 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

-Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a wet product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a wet product containing a notable amount of meat.

 Go!
-Sensitivity + Shine is a meat-based canned dog food using a moderate amount of duck or trout as its main sources of animal protein, thus earning the brand 4.5 stars.
+Sensitivity + Shine is a meat-based canned dog food using a notable amount of duck or trout as its main sources of animal protein, thus earning the brand 4.5 stars.

 A Final Word